 - Click Save.

 The entity is created.
-When the entity is detected in tickets, the associated custom ticket field is populated or updated depending on how you've configured the ticket field behavior.
+When the entity is classified in tickets, the associated custom ticket field is populated or updated depending on how you've configured the ticket field behavior.